nikouu/String-to-GUID-Dotnet-Benchmarking/README.md

 - UTF16 tended to slow down the process
 - While the two `Basic_*` functions always allocated, they were often **pretty decent performers!** Meaning they're perfectly usable if you don't care about micro-optimisation.
 Perhaps even perferrable as they're easy to understand among developers of most skill levels.
+- Different functions may not return the same GUID for the same string due to encoding or crypto differences.
+But the same function will always return the same GUID for the same string.

 ## References

 - [GitHub repo for apisof.net](https://github.com/terrajobst/apisof.net/blob/31398940e1729982a7f5e56e0656beb55045c249/src/Terrajobst.UsageCrawling/ApiKey.cs#L50)
 - [All About Span: Exploring a New .NET Mainstay](https://learn.microsoft.com/en-us/archive/msdn-magazine/2018/january/csharp-all-about-span-exploring-a-new-net-mainstay)
 - [Enumerable.Range(Int32, Int32) Method](https://learn.microsoft.com/en-us/dotnet/api/system.linq.enumerable.range?view=net-8.0)